 • San Francisco to London Heathrow.

-Car Rental and driving documentation
+Car hire and driving documentation

 Don’t forget to pack your driving licence and to have it on your person each time you drive the hire car in the States as this is a legal requirement.

-Before booking your California road trip, check the entry requirements for the USA related to your nationality and the length of your stay.
+Passports – before booking your California road trip, check the entry requirements for the USA related to your nationality and the length of your stay.
 Also make sure there is enough time left to run on your passport before it expires, in line with entry requirements.

-In some cases of short-term travel, an exemption might be in place allowing you to buy a visa waiver.
 As a British Citizen travelling with a current valid passport, on a short trip to the USA, we each needed to buy an ESTA (visa waiver) on-line before travelling.
 They came through within hours, but I would advise not leaving it until the last minute, just in case of any processing delays.

 Driving in California

-We enjoyed driving on the Pacific Coast Highway and California State Route 1.
-The hardest section of the journey was driving on the steep, windy roads of the Big Sur when you need to be extra careful, and not get distracted by the spectacular views and dramatic drops by the side of the road.
+The hardest section of the journey was driving on the steep, windy roads of the Big Sur where you need to be extra careful not get distracted by the spectacular views and dramatic drops by the side of the road.

 Potential driving hazards